 • Joint Ventures

-Antares can assist you with any corporate structure requirements or needs.
-Contact our legal staff for more information.
+At Antares, our experienced lawyers and legal staff can assist and advise you with any corporate structure requirements or needs.
+Contact us now for more information.

 There are two types of limited companies: